+Proof.
 We are going to ignore strand orientations throughout this proof for simplicity.
 This is not an issue as orientation switches are allowed in sKTG without restriction.
-We are also going to omit vertex signs from the pictures given the pictorial convention stated in Sect.
-4.6.
+We are also going to omit vertex signs from the pictures given the pictorial convention stated in Section 4.6.

-We need to prove that any sKTG (call it G) can be built from the generators listed in the statement of the proposition, using sKTG operations.
+We need to prove that any sKTG (call it G) can be built from the generators above using sKTG operations.
 To show this, consider a Morse drawing of G, that is, a planar projection of G with a height function so that all singularities along the strands are Morse and so that every "feature" of the projection (local minima and maxima, crossings and vertices) occurs at a different height.